elegant-scipy/elegant-scipy/sphinx/content/ch2.md

 ## Further Work: Reproducing the TCGA's Clusters

-We leave you the exercise of implementing the approach described in the paper[^paper]:
+We leave you the exercise of implementing the approach described in the paper {cite}`akbani2015genomic`:

 1. Take bootstrap samples (random choice with replacement) of the genes used to cluster the samples;
 2. For each sample, produce a hierarchical clustering;